secynic/ipwhois/UPGRADING.rst

 This does not supplement the changelog, but serves to provide information on any changes that may affect user experience when upgrading to a new release.

 This page is new as of version 1.0.0.
-Any information here on older versions is likely missing or imcomplete.
+Any information on older versions is likely missing or incomplete.

 ******
 v1.0.0